elixirschool/telemetry-code-along/part_one.md

   ...
 end
 ```

+Now that we've defined and emitted our event, and attached a handler to that event, the following will occur:

+* When a user visit the `/register` route and hits the `new` action of the `UserController`
+* We'll emit the Telemetry event, including the request duration and the `conn`:`:telemetry.execute([:phoenix, :request], %{duration: System.monotonic_time() - start}, conn)`
+* Then our `Quantum.Telemetry.Metrics.handle_event/4` function will be invoked, with the arguments of the event name, the measurement map including the request duration, and measurement metadata, for which we passed in the `conn`.

-Now that we've defined and emitted our event, and attached a handler to that event, let's take a look under the hood of the Telemetry library to understand how emitting our event results in the invocation of our handler.
+Next up, we'll take a look under the hood of the Telemetry library to understand how emitting our event results in the invocation of our handler.

 ### Telemetry Under The Hood